sahib/timeq/README.md

 $ go get github.com/sahib/timeq@latest
 ```

-We also ship a very minimal command-line client that can be used for experiments.
+We also ship a rudimentary command-line client that can be used for experiments.
 You can install it like this:

 ```bash